 - 1 tsp honey

-Note: Apart from the chocolate of your choice the remaining ingredients may change to make the ganache healthier.
-Butter may be substituted with becel proactive margarine, heavy cream may be substituted with low fat cream or 0% fat milk.
+Note: Apart from the chocolate of your choice the heavy cream may be substituted with low fat cream or 0% fat milk, to make it with less calories.

-For a vegan ganache use couverture chocolate which does not contain milk and substitute whipping cream with vegan cream or with syrup.
+For a vegan ganache you can use couverture chocolate which does not contain milk and substitute heavy cream with vegan cream, almond milk or with syrup.
 You can flavour it with liqueur, zest, coffee etc.

 Kopiaste and Kali Orexi,